gerhynes/scala-notes/README.md

 When transforming the right projection, it takes a function of type `B => Either[C,D]` and returns a value of type `Either[AC, D]`; the compiler infers `AC` as the type of the common superclass between `A` and `C`.

-If your instance matches the selected side, it applies the function t its content to produce a new `Either` value.
+If your instance matches the selected side, it applies the function to its content to produce a new `Either` value.
 If not, no transformation happens.

 ```Scala
 def combine(outcomeA: Either[String, Pass], outcomeB: Either[String, Pass]): Either[String, Pass] =